Knolo

 The verdict

-• Knolo has persistent Minds (knowledge bases) every agent shares; Zapier Tables exist but aren't a semantic memory layer for agents.
+• Knolo has persistent Minds that every agent reads and writes across runs.
+Zapier Tables store rows but do not give agents a semantic memory layer to reason from.

-• Knolo uses credit-based pricing — no monthly task cap; Zapier charges per task, which compounds quickly at volume.
+• Knolo uses credit-based pricing with no monthly task cap.
+Zapier charges per task, which compounds fast at volume.

-• Knolo has 3,000+ Pipedream integrations PLUS Discover API for any REST endpoint on the fly; Zapier wins on pre-built breadth.
+• Knolo ships 3,000+ pre-built integrations via Pipedream Connect plus the Discover API for any REST endpoint on the fly.

 Knolo vs Zapier, line by line